-Since its early beginnings as a grassroots organization in 1993, the Florida Breast Cancer Foundation (FBCF) has advocated for the importance of breast cancer education and quality healthcare for all, regardless of income or location.
-Believing that everyone should have access to potentially life-saving information, screenings, and care, one of FBCF’s main areas of focus is to actively ensure that women and men receive this education, particularly in the most vulnerable and under-served parts of the state.
+Since its early beginnings as a grassroots organization in 1993, the Florida Breast Cancer Foundation (FBCF) has advocated for the importance of breast health education and quality healthcare for all, regardless of income or location.
+With the strongly held belief that everyone should have access to potentially life-saving information, screenings, and care, FBCF actively ensures that women and men receive this breast health education, particularly in the most vulnerable and under-served parts of the state.

-One of these programs to support this objective is Mammograms After Sunday Service (MASS), created by The Beautiful Gate Cancer Support & Resource Centerof Miami.
-The program, previously funded by FBCF education grants, is now an FBCF signature breast health education outreach program of FBCF which aims to reduce the number of late-stage diagnosis in African American communities by providing education and access to mammograms.
+One of these programs supporting this objective is Mammograms After Sunday Service (MASS).
+The program, originally created by The Beautiful Gate Cancer Support & Resource Center of Miami and previously funded by FBCF education grants, is now an FBCF signature breast health education program.
+The FBCF-managed program, partnered with the Florida Department of Health through its Florida Breast and Cervical Cancer Early Detection Program (FBCCEDP), aims to reduce the number of late-stage diagnosis in underserved African American and other minority communities by providing breast health education and access to mammograms.

 Pamela Burnett, FBCF Director of MASS Program